[SDK] Python websockets reconnect on unexpected close

 - The test isn't quite correct.
 It creates human2 before calling close_connection(), so it is possible for it to receive the event before disconnecting.
 It should create human2 after it calls close_connection() to demonstrate that it reconnected after close_connection().

-#12 Updated by Peter Amstutz about 5 years ago
+#12 Updated by Peter Amstutz over 5 years ago

 Suggest using StreamIO.StreamIO instead of logging.FileHandler.
 This buffers in memory instead of creating a temporary file: